benoitc/gunicorn/docs/content/roadmap.md

 ## Not planned

-Saying no is part of a direction.

-- **Windows support.** Gunicorn is a pre-fork UNIX server.
+**Windows support.** Gunicorn is a pre-fork UNIX server.
 The process model is the product, and it does not port.
-- **Becoming an application framework.** Gunicorn runs your app; it does not want to be your router, your ORM or your task queue.
-- **Replacing a reverse proxy.** Run gunicorn behind nginx or similar.
-TLS termination, static files and request buffering belong there.

 ## Influencing this